I recently read this post about the lack of female representation in virtual reality. A few of the points from the post stuck out to me.

 I think those experiences subconsciously led me to manufacturing execution systems, business technology, and where I am today.

 All we can do is keep encouraging diversity in the industry.
-Here I can agree with the post on this point that, “education and visibility are two ways which progression can be made, as the first stepping stones towards greater representation.”
+I can agree with the post on the point that, “education and visibility are two ways which progression can be made, as the first stepping stones towards greater representation.”
 We need to be careful not to focus on “diversity for diversity’s sake” but on making a point that this industry is open to all.

 One of the ways we can do this is with the message of education and inclusion.
 We need not just educate in the classrooms but of the industry itself and opportunities within it for people of all curiosities.
 There is more to tech than straight up programming.
 You can be a woman in tech without needing to know all the 1s and 0s.
 In this way, we can put a new spin on a stereotyped industry.